OlexOlex/TPE-Module/README.md

 * Any simple 3-4V vibrating device with a remote control on a cable can easily be converted to fit this module (and if you solder a socket to the original remote control, you can still use the device with the original remote control )

 ### Disadvantages:
-* If a browser splits an HTTP-POST request to multiple packets (one the HTTP-request, one containing the POST-parameters) it might not work or need a page reload after every request to display the current settings (quickfix for you might be to change a forms request type from POST to GET at two places where the code returns a webpage)
+* If a browser splits an HTTP-POST request to multiple packets (one the HTTP-request, one containing the POST-parameters) it might not work or need a page reload after every request to display the current settings (quickfix for you might be to change a forms request type from POST to GET at two places where the code returns a webpage and change further things)
 * It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here] - once NodeMCU behaviour seems to have changed at that point as well

 ### Minor "not as perfect as it could be" properties: